I’m sure you’d agree with me when I say:

 If you’re an affiliate marketer promoting products on your website, simply including the Amazon Prime badge on your product box can go a long way.

-Ecommerce sellers can sign up for Amazon’s FBA program which can make your products Prime-eligible.
+Sidenote: Ecommerce sellers can sign up for Amazon’s FBA program, which can make your products Prime-eligible.
 This could help your unit session percentage (the number of units sold on an ASIN)

 6. Create Product-Focused Content with Reviews and Best Lists

-People conduct research online before buying anything, and one way they determine whether a product is a good fit for them, is to read product reviews.
+People conduct research online before purchasing anything, and one way they determine whether a product is a good fit is to read product reviews.

-Focusing on writing product reviews can help increase your conversions and drive sales as people are in buying mode.
+Focusing on writing product reviews can help increase your conversions.

 For example, you can include reviews about anything for sale on Amazon.
 When you’re conducting your keyword research, try using these modifiers: